This is the tab where you set up all the parameters related to your dome.

 Scope Position +E/-W (mm)

 Measure the East or West offset (in mm) of the center of the mount from the center of the dome.
-East/West is relative to true north - the same direction a polar aligned telescope would point.
+East/West is relative to true north - the same direction a polar aligned telescope would point in the northern hemisphere.
 Use a positive number for East, and a negative number for West.

 Scope Position +Up/-Down (mm)